Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 MkDir "C:\Developers\Projects"

 The only disadvantage of this method is that we cannot perform a validation check before executing this command.
 In the VBA program, we have included the validation checks.
-That program uses constant values as Path, and with few modifications, this program can be further improved to accept the Path string as Parameter to the CreateFolder() Function.
+That program uses constant values as Path, and with a few modifications, this program can be further improved to accept the Path string as a Parameter to the CreateFolder() Function.
 The Code with improvements is given below:

 Creating a Folder.